rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-afternoon-ddrad-stacks.md

 	integrate_alignments.py #integrate alignment information back into denovo ouput populations

+So many steps!!

 Genotyping with denovo_map.pl
 ---

-First, let's grab four [additional sequences](https://my.pcloud.com/publink/show?code=kZYoScZyhvt7h2OCCbB0SteaI7KNfFIKVqk) that we had demultiplexed from another sequencing pool; they had the same barcodes, but different Illumina index primers so were demultiplexed separately.
-Make sure these sequences end up in your working directory.
+First, let's grab four [additional sequences](https://my.pcloud.com/publink/show?code=kZYoScZyhvt7h2OCCbB0SteaI7KNfFIKVqk) that we had demultiplexed from another sequencing library; they had the same barcodes, but different Illumina index primers so were demultiplexed separately.
+Make sure these sequences end up in your working directory. > can you tell what the index primer was?

 We should now have five additional individuals for the third population for which we only had one before.
-Also, notice how these individuals had a different Illumina index primer...

-Let's make a list of the filenames that have sequences in them:
+Let's make a list of the filenames that have sequences in them using the following command:

 	ls | awk '/fq/' > sequence_files.txt

 This list of filenames will be a part of the input for running *denovo_map.pl*, since you have to list all of the sequence files that will be used for input, rather than a directory containing them.

 Let's start setting up denovo_map runs.
-Here is the general code for doing that.
+Here is the general code we will use:

-	denovo_map.pl -T 8 -m 2 -M 3 -n 2 -S -b 2 -o ./path/to/denovo-map/denovo-test-1/ \
+	denovo_map.pl -T 8 -m 2 -M 3 -n 2 -S -b 2 -o ./path/to/denovo-map/denovo/ \
-	-s ./path/to/denovo-map/Ab_372.1.fq \
+	-s ./path/to/denovo-map/filename.fq \
-	-s ./path/to/denovo-map/Ab_372.2.fq \
+	-s ./path/to/denovo-map/filename.fq \

+**Q: what does the backslash '\' mean here?**

-Etc.... (as in, followed by all your other sequences).
-So, the final file should look like [this]().
-Thus, you need to build your denovo_map file with EVERY sequence that you will use separately.... **How do you want to do this?**
+The denovo code needs to have every single sequence that you will genotype listed in a single line.
+Thus, you need to build your **denovo_map** file with EVERY sequence that you will use separately.... **How should we do this?**

-OK, let's start denovo_map!!!
+OK, let's start **denovo_map**!!!
 Look at the terminal window as it runs.... what's happening currently...?

-Hm, it seems to have failed.... what do you think happened?
-Let's find the logfile for denovo.
-First, navigate into denovo output directory, then do:

-	ls -ltr
-	tail denovo_map.log

-What does the logfile say....?
-Why did the run fail??

-Let's go back and eliminate all individuals that failed to recover RADtags, and [get over](https://giphy.com/gifs/movie-crying-johnny-depp-hAt4kMHnaVeNO) the fact that we lost those individuals.
-We need to re-make our script for **denovo_map.pl** excluding them.
-You can either move them to a different directory AND exclude them from the script, or simply exclude them from the script (either works!).

-Now we have our new denovo_map script ready to go.... let's set it up and see if it doesn't fail!
-But while we wait, let's look more into the STACKS manual.
+While we wait, let's look more into the **STACKS** manual.

 #####
 #####